0x80/isolate-package/README.md

   "files": ["dist"]
 }
 ```

-The `version` field is also required for `pack` to execute.
-I personally always
-set it to `"0.0.0"` to indicate that the version does not have a practical
-function.

 A few additional files will be included by `pack` automatically, like the
 `package.json` and `README.md` files.